Bongani001/calculator/README.md

-# calculator
+## calculator
-An on-screen calculator on the web
+An on-screen calculator on the web for The Odin Project.